kyegomez/tree-of-thoughts/README.md

 Create a Python script (e.g., example.py) and import the necessary classes:

 ```
-from tree_of_thoughts import AbstractLanguageModel, TreeOfThoughts
-import openai

-# Replace 'your_api_key' with your actual OpenAI API key
-api_key = 'your_api_key'
+model = OpenAILanguageModel('api key')

-class OpenAILanguageModel(AbstractLanguageModel):
+class TreeofThoughts:
-    def __init__(self):
-        openai.api_key = api_key

-    def generate_thoughts(self, state, k):
-        # Implement thought generation logic using OpenAI's API
-        pass

-    def evaluate_states(self, states):
-        # Implement state evaluation logic using OpenAI's API
-        pass

-# Create an instance of the OpenAILanguageModel
-openai_model = OpenAILanguageModel()
+...

-# Choose a search algorithm: 'BFS' or 'DFS'
+#choose search algorithm('bfs or 'dfs)
-search_algorithm = 'BFS'
+search_algorithm = "BFS"
+strategy="cot"
+evaluation_strategy = "value"

-# Create an instance of the TreeOfThoughts class
+#create an instance of the tree of thoughts class
-tree_of_thoughts = TreeOfThoughts(openai_model, search_algorithm)

-# Define your input problem and other required parameters
+tree_of_thoughts= TreeofThoughts(model, search_algorithm)

-input_problem = "your_input_problem"
+input_problem = "What is 2 + 2"
 k = 5
 T = 3
 b = 5
 vth = 0.5

-# Call the solve method with the input problem and other required parameters
+#call the solve method with the inpit problem and other params
-solution = tree_of_thoughts.solve(input_problem, k, T, b, vth)
+solution = tree_of_thoughts.solve(input_problem, k, T, b, vth, )

-# Print the solution
+#use the solution in your production environment
 print(solution)
 ```